 Welcome to our interview with Jeff Dalton.
 Jeff is a Process Innovator, Chief Evangelist at AgileCxO, Author and CEO at Broadsword Solutions.
+Jeff”s latest book is Great Big Agile, An OS for Agile Leaders.
 You can learn more about Jeff and Broadsword at his company website.
-Welcome Jeff, and thank you for contributing to the questions that are at the heart of Forward Thinking Workplaces.

-We’ve been struggling with this question for 10 years at Broadsword, the company I founded eleven years ago.
-We started out as a traditional consulting firm with a leveraged model and different levels of performers—senior consultants, directors, and managers.
-We were a little bit like a traditional Big 4 consulting model, which is where some of us came from.
+Jeff Dalton: We’ve been struggling with this question for 10 years at Broadsword, the company I founded eleven years ago.
+We started as a traditional consulting firm with a leveraged model and different levels of performers—senior consultants, directors, and managers.
+We were a little bit like a traditional Big 4 consulting model, where some of us came from.

 Last year we had a joint epiphany.
-We were out there in the world talking with our clients about agile, self-organization and collaboration when we realized we weren’t doing a good job at it ourselves!
+We were out there in the world talking with our clients about agile, self-organization, and collaboration when we realized we weren’t doing a good job at it ourselves!
 We really wanted to ensure that all of the smart people who worked at our company had a voice, but more importantly, felt like they were contributing and thriving in their own lives.
-We wanted them to feel like they were empowered to do the things they needed to do to be delighted.
+We wanted them to feel like they were empowered to do what they needed to do to be delighted.
 So I started what I call the “no victims” policy.
-There are no victims in our company – everyone is empowered to do what they need to do to be successful.
+There are no victims in our company – everyone is empowered to do what they need to do to succeed.
 They’re empowered to resolve issues and be equals.
 No managers.

-Of course, you can’t be successful without some level of organization, so in order to facilitate this policy, we’ve started to adopt a model called “Holacracy.”
+Of course, you can’t be successful without some level of organization, so to facilitate this policy, we’ve started to adopt a model called “Holacracy.”
 I was literally Googling “self-organizing companies” when I ran across the Holacracy website.
-I’m not sure how much you’ve been following Brian Robertson and his journey, but Brian created this model a number of years ago and has helped many companies find great success with self-organization.
+I’m not sure how much you’ve been following Brian Robertson and his journey.
+Brian created this model several years ago and has helped many companies find great success with self-organization.
 It’s a constitution-based model where your organization is self-governing.
-In some ways it’s a super-charged version of what we’ve been doing with our clients—crisply defined processes where people have very clear defined roles in the constitution.
+In some ways, it’s a super-charged version of what we’ve been doing with our clients—crisply defined processes where people have very clearly defined roles in the constitution.
 They have a lot of input into each role, and their role is designed to give them the meaning they are searching for.